shopware/docs/guides/hosting/configurations/observability/opentelemetry.md

 If you use gRPC with OTLP, you will need to install also `open-telemetry/transport-grpc open-telemetry/exporter-otlp` as composer packages.

-You can find more about the exporters [here](https://opentelemetry.io/docs/instrumentation/php/exporters/).
+Refer to this docs for more information about the [exporters](https://opentelemetry.io/docs/instrumentation/php/exporters/).

 ## Available instrumentation